The name and address of the landlord

 If you have any concerns about the timing of payments, speak to your landlord - sometimes the payment schedule doesn't match up with Student Finance loan payments so it's important they know if you would struggle to pay at those times.

 As a student, it's likely that landlords will insist that you have a guarantor.
 A guarantor is someone who agrees to pay your rent if you don't pay it, and is usually a parent or close relative.
 The tenancy agreement normally contains some information about guarantors but there should be a separate guarantor agreement for the guarantor to sign.
-You can read more about guarantors and their legal obligations on our page here.
+You can read more about guarantors and their legal obligations on our Guarantors page.

 This should include the deposit amount, details about the deposit protection scheme, how it will be returned, and reasons the landlord would deduct from your deposit.
 Landlords should not ask you to pay a deposit of more than the equivalent of five weeks' rent.